tejas-2232/All-About-Ansible-AAA-/ansible_and_kubernetes/intro_ansible_k8/README.md

 # Creating K8S object

-## introduction
+## Introduction

-how to utilize Ansible to create Kubernetes objects such as Pods, Deployments, and Secrets.
+How to utilize Ansible to create Kubernetes objects such as Pods, Deployments, and Secrets.

-## Scenario Requirements
+## Scenario Requirements

 * Software
-- - Ansible 2.9.17 or later must be installed
+  - Ansible 2.9.17 or later must be installed
   -  The Python module kubernetes must be installed on the Ansible controller (or Target host if not executing against localhost)
   - Kubernetes Cluster
   - Kubectl binary installed on the Ansible controller